Buy to Let with Santander

 You can find more on Capital Gains Tax and the latest tax-free allowance on the government's pages

-Stamp Duty Land Tax or Land and Buildings Transaction Tax is payable on a Buy to Let property in the UK.
-Find the latest rates of Stamp Duty Land Tax (England, Wales and Northern Ireland) on the government's pages and on Land and Buildings Transaction Tax (Scotland) on the Revenue Scotland pages
+Tax is payable on a Buy to Let property in the UK.
+Find the latest rates of Stamp Duty Land Tax (England and Northern Ireland), Land Transaction Tax (Wales) and Land and Buildings Transaction Tax (Scotland).

 The above information is for indicative purposes only and should not be taken as tax advice.
 For advice you should consult with an independent tax adviser.